FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/effectivecost.md

 * The EffectiveCost MUST be calculated based on the EffectiveCost of the related charges if the charge is calculated based on other charges (e.g. [ChargeCategory](#chargecategory) is "Tax").
 * The EffectiveCost MUST match the [BilledCost](#billedcost) if the charge is unrelated to other charges (e.g. [ChargeCategory](#chargecategory) is "Credit").
+* When CommitmentDiscountStatus is "Unused", the EffectiveCost MUST be the total committed cost consumed for the given charge period minus related usage charges.

 ## Column ID